WING-NUS/scisumm-corpus/README.md

 The CL-SciSumm Shared Task is run off the CL-SciSumm corpus, and comprises three sub-tasks in automatic research paper summarization on a new corpus of research papers.
 A training corpus of twenty topics and a test corpus of ten topics were released.
 The topics comprised of ACL Computational Linguistics research papers, and their citing papers and three output summaries each.
 The three output summaries comprise: the traditional self-summary of the paper (the abstract), the community summary (the collection of citation sentences ‘citances’) and a human summary written by a trained annotator.
 Within the corpus, each citance is also mapped to its referenced text in the reference paper and tagged with the information facet it represents.
 We plan to further enrich this dataset with the AAN metafeatures and other meta-descriptors developed by researchers at DERI, National University of Ireland.

+For more details, see the Contents Section at the bottom of this Readme.
 To know how this corpus was constructed, please see ./docs/corpusconstruction.txt

-# Stay tuned for The PROPOSED 3rd Computational Linguistics Scientific Document Summarization Shared Task Corpus (CL-SciSumm 2017)
+### Stay tuned for The PROPOSED 3rd Computational Linguistics Scientific Document Summarization Shared Task Corpus (CL-SciSumm 2017)

-# README for The 2nd Computational Linguistics Scientific Document Summarization Shared Task Corpus (CL-SciSumm 2016)
+## README for The 2nd Computational Linguistics Scientific Document Summarization Shared Task Corpus (CL-SciSumm 2016)

 February 29, 2016